anhcraft/config/docs/Internal.md

 ## Denormalization
 - The denormalization is much complexer than the normalization:
   - Relies on the given type which may be an interface (abstract class), not an implementation class, which means it is required to correctly find out the appropriate implementation class and instantiate it
-  - Due to type erasure, it is impossible to know the exact type of generic fields
+  - Due to type erasure, it is impossible to know the exact type of generic-typed fields
-  - Dynamic value resolution due to end-user convenience: cast string to a scalar value and vice versa, wrap a scalar value in compound type, etc
+  - Dynamic typing workarounds: cast string to a scalar value and vice versa, wrap a scalar value in compound type, etc

 ### Scalar Type
 - To denormalize scalar values, the library uses type annotator.
 A type annotator is a special type adapter that serves denormalization only.